 Day 5 – Outer Reef

 The weather improved dramatically towards the end our stay (which of course the weather in a rainforest can be unpredictable) to coincide with our reef trip.
-We used the company Wavelength as they were recommend by the hotel as they take out a slightly smaller group of people than most, although I would say it was still around 60 people.
-Wavelength also only did snorkelling which was good for us as that’s all we wanted to do and therefore you don’t waste time on divers if it is a mixed trip which a lot tends to be.
-It took us an hour and half to get out to the reef and we had three one hour sessions in the water.
+We used the company Wavelength as they were recommend by the hotel.
+The company takes out a slightly smaller group of people than most, although I would say it was still around 60 people.
+Wavelength also only did snorkelling which was good for us as that’s all we wanted to do and therefore, you don’t waste time on divers if it is a mixed trip which a lot tends to be.
+It took us an hour and half to get out to the reef and we had 3 one hour sessions in the water.
 The reef was absolutely incredible, I have never done snorkelling quite like it.
 We had marine biologists on board which gave us lots of information and could answer any questions we had, we also had lunch included.

 Day 6 – Inner Reef

 Day 5 consisted of a trip to the inner reef otherwise known as the low isles.
 We did the trip with Sailaway, which use a luxury catamaran.
 On this snorkelling trip we got to see the amazing island which looks like